And on the premise that nine hours of fill-in hosts is enough for any week, let us come together and hope for a healthy return of Rush tomorrow.

 I don't believe that David Gregory would make a good Meet the Press person.

-by bringing out his charts and contracts coming across as a likable sort of a guy.
+Chartman became popular during the core Bush elections by bringing out his charts and coming across as a likable sort of a guy.

 David Gregory is not a likable kind of a guy.

-I mean you're you're not you're not gonna get uh Newt Gingrich as the host of Meet the Press.
+I mean, you're not going to get Newt Gingrich as the host of Meet the Press.

-That's uh so you know let's it's kind of like the Obama presidency.
+It's kind of like the Obama presidency.

-David Gregory uh takes the reins of meet the press, let's see what he does and judge him by what he actually does.
+Let's see what he does and judge him by what he actually does.

-Oh, good lord.
+Oh, good Lord.

-And the NHL quote comes, I promise on a stack of NHL manuals right after this on the Rush Limbaugh Show.
+And the NHL quote comes, I promise, on a stack of NHL manuals right after this on the Rush Limbaugh Show.

 The success of the Rush Limbaugh show is a litany of things large and small.

-But how what what does this strike you as?
+But what does this strike you as?

-Uh he toured with Queen, which worked out very nicely, and now they have made an actual album together.
+And now they have made an actual album together.

 It's called Queen and Paul Rogers.